tagconcierge/tc-woocommerce-plugin-free/readme.txt

 == Screenshots ==

+1. **GTM for WooCommerce** integrations
-1. **GTM for WooCommerce** settings and GTM snippets
+2. **GTM for WooCommerce** settings and GTM snippets
-2. eCommerce results in GA4 property
+3. eCommerce results in GA4 property
-3. eCommerce results in Universal Analytics property
+4. eCommerce results in Universal Analytics property
-4. `add_to_cart` event captured in GTM debugger
+5. `add_to_cart` event captured in GTM debugger
-5. `purchase` event captured in GTM debugger
+6. `purchase` event captured in GTM debugger
-6. How to import the provided GTM container?
+7. How to import the provided GTM container?
-7. GTM workspace tags after importer provided JSON file
+8. GTM workspace tags after importer provided JSON file